 MIT graduate students and post-docs affiliated with EECS are welcome to make an appointment with the Communication Lab.
+We’ll support your communication work by having conversations with you about high-level principles like audience, structure, and message, rather than focusing on line-editing or grammar.
 We are particularly strong at brainstorming and outlining, and encourage you to include the lab in your process as early as you can so that you get the most out of the experience.

 Option 1: Use our online scheduling system

 The first time you use the system linked above, you will need to register.
 You will then be able to see all of the Communication Lab Advisors’ available times and pick one that will work best for you.

 Appointments must be made 24 hours in advance.

 If none of the Advisors’ times work for you or you want guidance figuring out which Advisor would be a good match, contact us.
 Let us know what you’re working on and when it’s due.
 We’ll help you get the coaching you need to meet your deadline.

 Check out Advisor bios to see if there is a particular Advisor whose background may be a good match for you.

 Communication Lab Policies